ibm-cloud-docs/vmware-service/vmaas/veeam-dedicated-sobr.md

 {{site.data.keyword.attribute-definition-list}}

-# Using a dedicated Scale-out Backup Repository
+# Using a dedicated Scale-out Backup Repository with Veeam Backup
 {: #veeam-adding-sobr}

-You can order a dedicated Scale-out Backup Repository (SOBR) through the Veeam® Backup and Replication service for your single-tenant and multitenant instances.
+You can order a dedicated Scale-out Backup Repository (SOBR) through the Veeam® Backup service for your single-tenant and multitenant instances.

 A SOBR is a repository system with horizontal scaling support for multitier storage of data.
 A SOBR consists of one or more backup repositories or object storage repositories that are called the performance tier.
 You can expand the performance tier with object storage repositories for long-term retention to create the capacity tier.
 All of the storage devices and systems inside the SOBR are joined into a system with their capacities summarized.